antivirusakash/nutriscan-documentation/docs/index.md

 ---
 layout: doc
-title: User Guide - NutriScan App
+title: NutriScan App
-description: Follow our NutriScan App User Guide to learn how to scan meals, view your meal timeline, set up a diet plan, subscribe, and chat with Monika.
+description: Follow our NutriScan App to learn how to scan meals, view your meal timeline, set up a diet plan, subscribe, and chat with Monika.
 Get easy steps for a healthier life with NutriScan.

 head:
   - - meta